LaubPlusCo/docker-solr-ssl/README.md

 # Docker SOLR with ssl

-Simple and effective docker-compose setup of a single Linux container running solr 6.6.2 with SSL preconfigured and the solr_home (the root for core and indexes) and certificates on a shared volume.
+Simple and effective docker-compose setup of a single Linux container running solr with SSL preconfigured and the solr_home (the root for core and indexes) and certificates on a shared volume.

+Some different SOLR version setups are available as branches.
+If you need a different version simply modify the docker-compose file and update the files in solr_home with the files from the corresponding solr version found in {solr dist package}/server/solr

 # Prerequisites
 - [Docker for Windows](https://docs.docker.com/docker-for-windows/)